 So mine measures 8″ by 23″.
-You need to cut two pieces the same with your measurements.
-Give them both a press and fold wrong sides together along the length and then stitch down both sides using zigzag or lightning stitch.
+You need to cut two pieces the same as your measurements.
+Give them both a press and fold the wrong sides together along the length and then stitch down both sides using zigzag or lightning stitch.
 Then you need to turn them both through and place the seams along the middle of the back.
 Press to flatten.

 Then once you have pressed them and the seams are in the centre, place them wrong sides up and form a cross.